Cascoda/cascoda-sdk/README.md

 | openthread-ncp-ftd | OpenThread NCP library for FTDs |
 | openthread-ncp-mtd | OpenThread NCP library for MTDs |
 | freertos | The main FreeRTOS code |

+## Security information

+Information about security vulnerabilities can be found [here](SECURITY.md).